-Every time teachers ask the class a question during instruction, they receive data about where their students are in their learning.
+Every time teachers ask the class a question during instruction, they receive formative assessment data about where their students are in their learning.
 But sometimes, the same three or four students answer all of the questions (and are usually right).
 This can produce skewed data that does not represent the class’s mastery as a whole.

 To lessen this effect, many teachers have students respond to global questions using individual student whiteboards, allowing teachers to quickly assess the progress of all students during instruction.